 Academic integrity requires that students take credit only for their own ideas and efforts.
-Misconduct, including cheating, fabrication, plagiarism, interference, or facilitating academic dishonesty, is prohibited because 64 Faculty October 7, 2010 it undermines the bonds of trust and cooperation among members of this community and between us and those who may depend on our knowledge and integrity.
+Misconduct, including cheating, fabrication, plagiarism, interference, or facilitating academic dishonesty, is prohibited because it undermines the bonds of trust and cooperation among members of this community and between us and those who may depend on our knowledge and integrity.
 Complete details are contained in the Indiana University Code of Student Rights, Responsibilities, and Conduct.
-Students on the Fort Wayne campus should refer to the IPFW Code of Student Rights, Responsibilities, and Conduct.